Agricultural Carbon Offsets: Farmers Joining the Voluntary Carbon Marketplace in 2021

 - Data manager: Collaboration with these professionals is primarily for entering the marketplace.
 You don’t typically sell carbon credits or any real interests with a data manager.

 Keep in mind that working with such experts means farmers will have to pay for them.
 The company collaborating with them may keep a specific percentage of the payment to cover their contractual fees, so they’ll likely earn less than the price estimates mentioned earlier.
 They might also lose a portion of the earnings to the expected natural loss of sequestered carbon dioxide.
 Ultimately, the average farmer keeps about 60% of the profits.

 Selling Carbon Credits for Farmers

 A farmer’s ability to sell carbon credits successfully depends on what their land has to offer.
 For example, some of the most common ways that producers capture or store emissions include:

 - Adopting rotational grazing practices

-Other soil-related activities, such as tilling, habitat conversions (e.g., acreage to grassland), and afforestation, are also great ways to sequester harmful GHGs on your land.
+Other soil-related activities, such as tilling, habitat conversions (e.g., acreage to grassland), and afforestation, and tree planting offset programs are also great ways to sequester harmful GHGs on your land.

-Furthermore, the crops themselves may have a lot to offer regarding capacity for selling carbon credits.
+Furthermore, the crops themselves may have a lot to offer regarding capacity for selling carbon credits to some of the best carbon offset providers.
 For instance, agriculturalists growing corn can earn $30-43 per mt CO2-eq and have the potential to remove 0.22-0.65 mt CO2-eq per acre.3 Corn crops can even jump to $174 per mt CO2-eq, depending on fertilization practices.